 Parameter Default Description Attachment none The name and location with which the chart image will be saved as an attachment.
 The user must be authorized to add attachments to the page specified. • ^attachmentName.png the chart is saved as an attachment to the current page. • page^attachmentName.png the chart is saved as an attachment to the page name provided. • space:page^attachmentName.png the chart is saved as an attachment to the page name provided in the space indicated.
-Attachmen t Version new new creates new version of the attachment. replace replaces all previous versions of the chart.
+Attachmen t Version new Defines the the versioning mechanism for saved charts. new creates new version of the attachment. replace replaces all previous versions of the chart.
 To replace an existing attachment, the user must be authorized to remove attachments for the page specified. keep only saves a new attachment if an existing export of the same name does not exist.
 An existing attachment will not be changed or updated.